Jo Blankenburg

 Jo Blankenburg is a German composer based in Los Angeles.
 He writes music for film and motion picture advertising.
 His primary musical instrument is the piano.

-Early life, family and education
+Early life and education

-Blankenburg was "born and raised in Munich, Germany."
+Blankenburg was born and raised in Munich, Germany.
+He has completed a Film Scoring and Orchestration course at Berklee College of Music.

 He was trained to play organ.

-He has completed a Film Scoring and Orchestration course at Berklee College of Music.

 Career

 Blankenburg once won the MTV Europe Songwriting Contest.

 Some of his most popular tracks have been used in the advertising campaigns of The Hunger Games, Harry Potter and the Deathly Hallows, X-Men: First Class, and How To Train Your Dragon among many others.

 A solo album Vendetta was released in 2011 by Position Music.
 This album's songs of have been used for the advertising campaigns of many major movies and television shows.
-Another solo album, Elysium, was recorded with Capellen Orchestra & Choir in Zlin, Czech Republic.
+Another solo album, Elysium, was recorded with Capellen Orchestra & Choir in Zlín, Czech Republic.
 The album was released in 2012 on Position Music.

 Blankenburg's "Fearmonger" from his 2020 album Vanguard was chosen for the Netflix series Shadow & Bone soundtrack.